Aurora dos Sonhos

 Aurora dos Sonhos is the third studio album by the Brazilian progressive rock group Apocalypse.
 One year after Perto do Amanhecer, Apocalypse released Aurora dos Sonhos through Musea Records.
-The album dealt with different issues like conservation of nature, science fiction and spirituality.
-The tracks scan the fields of Neo Prog and Symphonic Rock with comfort, most of the guitar melodies are fantastic, while Eloy Fritsch seems to be another talented keyboard wizard, torturing his minimoog synthesizer with easiness.
-Many shifting moods and diverse textures guarantee another enjoyable release by the band.
+The album dealt with issues like conservation of nature, science fiction and spirituality.
+The tracks scan the fields of neo prog and symphonic rock with comfort.

+It was rated three out of five stars by AllMusic.